hirish99/Stocks-Hirish/README.md

 ```
 python3 RothIRA/RothIRA.py
 ```
-The purpose of this repository is to give a generic RothIRA allocation strategy, for Fidelity users.
+The purpose of this repository is to give a generic Roth IRA allocation strategy, for Fidelity users.
 I invest in Gold/REITs as a hedge against inflation.
 Gold cannot be purchased through Fidelity easily: https://www.ishares.com/us/products/239561/ishares-gold-trust-fund.